Vole Damage Lawns

 Preventing and Repairing Vole Damage in Lawns

 Vole damage to lawns is usually first noticed in the early spring after the snow has melted.
 The damage to the lawn usually occurred earlier in the winter months, but it isn’t noticed until a few months after the damage began.
-In lawns, there will be irregularly shaped groves or ruts in the turf.
+In lawns, there will be irregularly shaped grooves or ruts in the turf.
 These paths tend to be more severe near the edges of the lawn and are usually more severe after winter months when the snow cover lasted for an extended period of time.
 Vole damage can also be severe if there is a nearby field grass or prairie grass area.

 To repair the vole damage it is important to perform a very thorough core aeration.
 Fertilizing the lawn with a high quality organic product like Synergy will stimulate rhizome root growth.
 Later in the year when the irrigation is turned on, make sure to follow the 1-2-3-2-1 lawn watering technique as this watering technique will stimulate deep digging grass roots.
 Most vole damage will be repaired quickly after proper fertilization and a thorough core aeration.

 Mowing the lawn short in the fall will help reduce damage from voles to lawns.
 If there is a nearby native grass area it is important to mow the tall prairie grasses grasses that are adjacent to turf grasses.
-This practice will reduce the habitat for voles and in theory, should reduce damage to the nearby turfgrass areas.
+This practice will reduce the habitat for voles and in theory, should reduce damage to the nearby turf grass areas.
 If severe vole damage occurs and is a re-occurring problem then an exterminator or traps might be necessary to prevent recurring lawn damage over the winter months.

 Voles also do damage to trees and shrubs.
 Vole damage to trees can be identified by girdling and patches of irregular patterns of gnaw marks.
 Gnawed stems may have a pointed tips near the end of the branches.